mhmadip/custome_widgets/README.md

 # custome_widgets

-A new Flutter project profile screen for their apps.
+A new Flutter project profile screen for IT Students' project apps.

 ## App Details
 This app was designed to teach TIU IT Department Mobile Applications Students how to build a profile screen for their apps.